Passing data between pipeline steps¶

 The Orchest SDK actually infers the order via the pipeline definition.
 The UI simply stores the order in the pipeline definition file.

 Memory data passing¶

 To pass data through memory between steps (which is enabled by default) we make use of the Plasma in-memory object store from the Apache Arrow project.
 Within Orchest it is wrapped with additional code for object eviction, which we will cover later in this section.
-Every interactive session gets its own memory store, which is shared between the kernels and interactive runs, for pipeline runs as part of experiments each gets an insolated memory store.
+Every interactive session gets its own memory store, which is shared between the kernels and interactive runs, for pipeline runs as part of jobs each gets an isolated memory store.